Krr0ptioN/ranger-vuration/README.md

 ### Features

-- Get the duration of single and multiple video files using selection mark  feature of ranger.
+- Get the duration of single and multiple video files using selection feature of ranger.
+- [ ] Results are printed in a TUI and accessable dialog
+- [ ] The history of the files analyzed files can be tracked and reviewed

 ### Install